complate/complate.github.io/content/rationale.md

 * [Spring MVC](https://github.com/complate/complate-spring-mvc) (Java)

-This is particularly useful in heterogenous software systems, where we may be running multiple services using different backend technologies, but we want to reuse front-end components between services.
+This is particularly useful in heterogenous software systems, where we may be running multiple services using different back-end technologies, but we want to reuse front-end components between services.
 If this is the case, we can develop a [pattern library](https://github.com/complate/complate-fractal) using complate and then publish our macros for reuse in other services.